dnesting/netgear_cm_exporter/README.md

 # Netgear Cable Modem Exporter

+This fork makes this exporter work with my CM1200 as of 2024-04-28.
+It needed changes to the authentication and fixing some of the metrics.

+---

 [![Go Report Card](https://goreportcard.com/badge/github.com/ickymettle/netgear_cm_exporter)](https://goreportcard.com/report/github.com/ickymettle/netgear_cm_exporter)

 This project is now archived, unfortunately I no longer have access to a Netgear CMxxx series modem